 - How can future technological and social changes be anticipated, managed and integrated in policy and decision making?

 - How can complexity science help in addressing these socio-technical challenges?

 - What is the role played by ‘‘contextual’’ complexity due to the social environment, climate scenarios etc.?
 How can we properly to address such complexity?

-Our view on the proposed research agenda is based on the following points:
+Our view on the proposed research agenda

 - Unified and unifying approach to future smart energy systems studies based on a complex systems view and methods.
 We propose an approach that will embrace the technological, social, business and environmental complexity of smart grids in a unified view, aiming at promoting sustainability and resilience through model based problem solving.
 While much of current research concentrates on the technical functionality of smart grids, these should be treated as "system of systems" with many self-governing components that respond to different economic and environmental issues beyond the pure operational ones.
 Modeling needs to take the broader techno-socio-economic context into account.

 - Complexities in and around future smart energy systems.
 The electricity system infrastructure and its evolution are strictly intertwined with a wider set of contexts (social, technical, economic, environmental).
 These contexts interact with future smart energy systems and each other through patterns that are difficult to represent through traditional approaches.
 Differently from some current research exploring complexity within future smart electricity systems, our approach will also include the complexity of the interactions with the context.
 As such we take our consideration to the level of "system of systems within systems".
 We are interested in the complexity that will surround the future smart electricity system as the means towards a full understanding of its overall sustainability.